 Ongoing governance overhead

 ROI calculated this way gives the CFO a number grounded in the organization's own operations, not a vendor-supplied benchmark.
-When evaluating a finance AI partner, a practical checklist should cover data integration depth, model governance tooling, explainability capabilities, deployment flexibility, and a verifiable path from pilot to production.
+When evaluating a finance AI partner, look for a practical checklist covering data integration depth, model governance tooling, explainability capabilities, deployment flexibility, and a verifiable path from pilot to production.

-Most finance AI programs stall not because the use cases are wrong, but because the infrastructure underneath them is fragmented.
+Most finance AI programs don't stall because the use cases are wrong.
+Rather, the infrastructure underneath the AI programs is fragmented.
 Models sit in one tool, governance in another, and agents somewhere else entirely.